mariomarra99/flower-warehouse/README.md

  - Flask-Cors
  - PostgreSQL

-To launch the web app use 'npm run dev' in '..\src', 'python app.py' in '..\src\backend' for backend and create your server and database and insert your data on 'db_credentials.txt' in '..\src\backend'.
+Remember to insert your database data on 'db_credentials.txt' in '..\src\backend'.
+To launch the web app start with 'npm install' in the directory, then 'npm run dev' in '..\src', 'python app.py' in '..\src\backend' for backend and database handling.